Check out my award-winning article on my Israeli-Palestinian breast cancer support group in Tablet!

 How to Laugh (and Cry) Through Breast Cancer

-By Ruth Ebenstein
+by Ruth Ebenstein

 This book’s optimistic premise spells out a robust message: You can get through this.
 There will be tears, "why-did-this-happen-to-me"s, and even some unexpected laughs along the way.
 But the bottom line is that you are going to make it—and thrive.